 If you'd like more information about entering the Great North Run via one of MS Research and Relief Fund's charity places, please email us at email@example.com

-The public ballot is expected to open in January 2022.
+The public ballot opened in January 2022.
 If you decide to run for MSRRF and are successful in the ballot, there is no sponsorship target, you will be welcome to join #teamMSRRF and we will support you every step of the way.

 Following the cancellation of the Great North Run in 2020, due to the Covid-19 pandemic, the world's greatest half marathon returned to the North East in 2021.
 There was a new route for 2021 starting and finishing in Newcastle, with the route taking in some scenic routes in Newcastle City Centre.

 MS Research and Relief Fund once again entered a team of runners into the event raising vital funds to support our FREE services.

 MSRRF were proud to have 11 runners in the 40th Anniversary GNR, these amazing people have raised over